milindkrishna/Store-API/README.md

 4. pagination (with limit and skip)
 5. numeric filter

-#All the data are pushed in mongodb database and uses Mongoose ODM
+# All the data are pushed in mongodb database and uses Mongoose ODM

-#git command to push the code from local to github repository
+# Git command to push the code from local to github repository

 1. git init
 2. git add .